sckott/webmiddens/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-simple caching of mocked HTTP responses, hooking into [webmockr](https://github.com/ropensci/webmockr) for the HTTP request matching
+simple caching of HTTP requests/responses, hooking into [webmockr](https://github.com/ropensci/webmockr) for the HTTP request matching

 ### the need